-Unit MU13/1 is located immediately east of Whitby and is classified as Partly Active.
+Unit MU13/1 is located immediately east of Whitby and is again classified as Partly Active in 2020.
 The lower slopes are almost entirely exposed and are subject to marine erosion.
 The upper slopes are actively retreating through periodic rockfalls.
-Erosion of the upper slopes is encroaching on the coastal path in several areas
+Erosion of the upper slopes is encroaching on the coastal path in several areas and as a result the ongoing diversion of the coastal path is evident.
+It is recommended that the footpath is again diverted around pinch point sections where there is now no buffer from the coastal footpath to the cliff top (photograph below).

 Unit MU13/2 comprises the eroded headland of Saltwick Nab.
 This unit is continuing to actively erode and supports little vegetation cover.
-Riling and gullying is evident on the exposed faces.
-As a result, this unit remains classified as Partly Active in 2016.
+Riling and gullying are evident on the exposed faces.
+As a result, this unit remains classified as Partly Active in 2020.

-The cliffs within unit MU13/3 are located within Saltwick Bay.
-The cliffs of this embayment are protected to some extent from marine action by the high stable beach.
-As a result, the unit is generally less active and well vegetated and was classified as Locally Active in 2014.
-This remains a valid classification, despite the occurrence of a local rockfall since that time.
+The cliffs within unit MU13/3 are located within Saltwick Bay and contain access onto the beach.
+The cliffs in this section are protected to some extent from marine action by the high stable beach.
+As a result, the unit is generally less active and well vegetated and as a resulted is classified as Locally Active.